-Description of Governance Mechanisms: Assurances received Weaknesses identified: Areas for improvement Evidence and documents that demonstrate compliance/good practice Approved Risk Strategy Policy • ESPO is adhering to the Local Government Transparency Code Code of Corporate Governance 2015 and the data is published under Leicestershire County Council's website as the Servicing Authority.
-Annual Governance Statement • ESPO produces a Statement of Accounts and Annual report Statement of Accounts and Annual each year which is audited by external auditors.
-Report ESPO adheres to Freedom of Information requests as Local Government Transparency Code 2015 appropriate.The Service Level agreement is available for review. • Freedom of Information Scheme Finance and Audit Subcommittee receive reports on the • External audit revenue budget and capital programme and performance • Compliance to rules and regulations reports in relation to targets and commitments and action plans arising from inspection and assessment reports.
-Health and Safety • Internal Audit Service annual plan of audits provides assurance Safety certifications that the governance, risk management and internal control systems of ESPO are operating effectively. • All statutory deadlines are adhered to on a regular basis.
-Where necessary all inspection and certifications are carried out on a regular basis and certificates are available for review for example Gas safety certification, delivery vehicle services and Transport Management Inspection from FTA LOLER certification.
+- ESPO is adhering to the Local Government Transparency Code 2015 and the data is published under Leicestershire County Council's website as the Servicing Authority. - ESPO produces a Statement of Accounts and Annual report each year which is audited by external auditors - ESPO complies with Freedom of Information requests as appropriate. - The Service Level agreement between ESPO and Leicestershire County Council is available for review. - Finance and Audit Subcommittee receive reports on the revenue budget and capital programme and performance reports in relation to targets and commitments and action plans arising from inspection and assessment reports. - Internal Audit Service annual plan of audits provides assurance that the governance, risk management and internal control systems of ESPO are operating effectively. - All statutory deadlines are adhered to on a regular - HMRC Audits provide assurance. - Where necessary all inspection and certifications are carried out on a regular basis and certificates are available for review for example Gas safety certification, delivery vehicle services and Transport Management Inspection from FTA LOLER (Lifting Obligations and Lifting Equipment Regulations) certification.